Stephanie Kay Nutrition

 Instructions

-2. Add cucumber, tomato, and cheese (optional) to one slice and season with salt and pepper, add leafy greens and red onion to the other slice, then combine slices of bread to form a sandwich.
+2. Spread mayonnaise on one slice, top with chicken, sliced tomato, lettuce, and avocado, and season generously with salt and pepper, and then top with second slices of bread to form a sandwich.

 3. This sandwich can be served immediately or wrapped in plastic wrap, aluminum foil, or stored in an airtight container for up to 24 hours.